stochasticHydroTools/libMobility/docs/source/usage.rst

 .. hint:: See the :ref:`solvers` section for a list of available solvers.

-.. warning:: lib\Omegaobility does *not* include the thermal drift :math:`k_B T \nabla_{\boldsymbol{X}} \cdot \Omega` and the user must supply their own implementation in order to maintain detailed balance.
-The thermal drift can be approximated in lib\Omegaobility using Random Finite Differences (RFD)
+.. warning:: libMobility does *not* include the thermal drift :math:`k_B T \nabla_{\boldsymbol{X}} \cdot \Omega` and the user must supply their own implementation in order to maintain detailed balance.
+The thermal drift can be approximated in libMobility using Random Finite Differences (RFD)

 .. math::